 A tall refreshing combination of fresh blackberries, rosemary and gin all combined with a splash of soda.
 I love these all year round!

-Without a doubt the Singapore Sling is the most well know ‘sling’ drink and my intent was to share one with you today.
+A Blackberry Gin Sling was not originally on the agenda today.
+Without a doubt the Singapore Sling is the most well know ‘sling’ drink and my intent was to share that one with you today.
 I was certain I had limes in the fridge.
 I’ve always got limes in the fridge.
 Um, nope, not today.
-So I kept with the intent of a gin drink, revised things a bit and instead of Cherry Heering, lime juice and grenadine I’ve come up with another version with ingredients I had on hand and I can’t deny we really enjoyed this Blackberry Gin Sling.
+So I revised things a bit and here we are…and I loved this version to boot!

 A sling is a drink that at one time wasn’t even considered a cocktail; much like flips and toddies.
 In the 19th century the word cocktail was reserved for drinks that contained bitters but over the years that designation was dropped and now all alcoholic drinks that are a mixture of ingredients are considered cocktails, including the sling.